 - Agility practice: This contact is like sandpaper and great for filing dog nails.

-- Jogging on hard surface: Exercise your dog and make them wear down their nails at the same time.
+- Jogging on a hard surface: Exercise your dog and make them wear down their nails at the same time.

 - Daily walks: Make sure that your dog walks on rough surfaces.